sergio11/lyric_wave_architecture/README.md

   <img src="https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white" />
 </p>

-## ✨ Key Features
+## Key Features

-- **🎵 Melody Crafting**: LyricWave, powered by Magenta AI, creates melodies that match the sentiment and tone of song lyrics, resulting in intricate musical arrangements that resonate with the text's emotional depth.

-- **🎤 Voice Synthesis**: Utilizing innovative text-to-speech techniques, LyricWave generates synthetic vocal tracks that capture the lyrical essence, infusing compositions with expressive and lifelike vocals.
+- 🎵 **Melody Magic:** The integration with AudioCraft from Meta crafts melodies that perfectly match the lyrical sentiment, resulting in captivating musical compositions.

+- 🎤 **Voice Cloning:** Sona.ai Bark's voice cloning technology provides expressive and lifelike synthetic vocals, ensuring that your songs are beautifully sung.

-- **🎶 Harmonious Fusion**: LyricWave seamlessly blends generated melodies and synthetic voices, producing harmonious MP3 tracks that offer an immersive listening experience, combining both musical and lyrical elements.
+- 🎶 **Harmonious Fusion:** We seamlessly blend AI-generated melodies and synthetic voices to produce harmonious MP3 tracks that offer a unique and immersive listening experience, capturing both the musical and lyrical essence.

-- **🎨 Abstract Visuals**: In addition to its auditory allure, LyricWave generates captivating abstract images inspired by the song's lyrical content, offering a unique visual representation of the musical narrative.
+- 🖼️ **Abstract Visuals:** In addition to enchanting music, LyricWave generates mesmerizing abstract images inspired by the song's lyrical content, providing a visual representation of the musical narrative.

-- **📦 MongoDB Integration**: LyricWave effortlessly integrates with MongoDB, storing comprehensive details about generated songs, including melodies, vocals, abstract images, and metadata.
+- 📦 **MongoDB Integration:** LyricWave effortlessly integrates with MongoDB to store comprehensive song details, including melodies, vocals, abstract images, and metadata.

-- **🐳 Docker-Powered Workflow**: The project is enclosed within a Docker Compose environment, simplifying deployment and orchestration of the entire music generation pipeline, ensuring a smooth workflow.
+- 🐳 **Docker-Powered Workflow:** Our Docker Compose environment simplifies the deployment and orchestration of the entire music generation pipeline, ensuring a smooth workflow.

-## Technologies Used
-- **Apache Airflow**: An extensible platform for orchestrating complex workflows, Airflow serves as the backbone for scheduling and managing the multi-step music generation process.

-- **Magenta AI**: Developed by Google, Magenta AI facilitates creative musical composition and generation, allowing LyricWave to infuse songs with AI-crafted melodies.

-- **Flask**: The Flask web framework powers the API component of LyricWave, enabling users to initiate and manage music generation tasks seamlessly.

-- **MongoDB**: As a versatile NoSQL database, MongoDB stores and retrieves song data, including melodies, synthetic vocals, and abstract images, ensuring the seamless management of generated content.

-- **Docker**: Employing Docker Compose, LyricWave encapsulates its components within containers, promoting consistency and portability across development and deployment environments.
+- 🚀 **Apache Airflow DAG:** We have modeled this entire music generation process as a DAG in Apache Airflow, making it easy to schedule, monitor, and manage your music creation tasks.

+Whether you're an artist, songwriter, or just someone looking for a unique musical experience, LyricWave has you covered. 📝🎼 Unleash your inner composer and let LyricWave transform your words into beautiful melodies.
+Get ready to embark on a musical journey like never before! 🚀🎶

 ## Project Structure
 LyricFlow's project structure is organized as follows: